Guide to Permanent Life Insurance in Canada

 Universal life insurance

-• Flexible premiums: Universal life premiums can be flexible, meaning you may be able to adjust when and how much you pay.
+• Flexible premiums: Universal life premiums are flexible not fixed, meaning you may be able to adjust when and how much you pay.

-• Cash value flexibility: Typically, universal plans offer multiple investment options for their cash value component.
-This means policyholders have more flexibility in where their cash value is invested, but growth isn’t guaranteed since it depends on how the investment performs.
+• Cash value flexibility: Universal plans usually offer multiple investment options for the cash value component.
+So policyholders have more flexibility in where their cash value is invested, but growth isn’t guaranteed since it depends on how the investment performs.

-• Borrowing: Policyholders can borrow against the cash value accumulated in their universal life policy, but this is less common and often riskier than with whole life since growth is not guaranteed.
+• Borrowing: Policyholders can borrow against the cash value accumulated in a universal life policy, but this is less common and often riskier than with whole life since growth is not guaranteed.

 • Cost: Universal life policies are generally less expensive than whole life policies, but they usually cost more than Term-to-100 coverage.